Menu

 Features

 You can set off from here to go clamming downstream on the South River (clamflats can be accessed two hours before and after low tides).
-Trail Guide link above shows the areas available for recreational shellfishing in the South River.
-The clam flats in both the North and South Rivers are open from November 1 to May 31st.
-If there is a Red Tide, they may close sooner.
+Map link above shows the areas available for recreational shellfishing in the South River.

 The South River, like the North River, is a beautiful tidal estuary where wildlife abounds!
 Paddling or boating on this estuary allows you to go shellfishing, fishing or just exploring.
 Downstream there are salt marshes and numerous creeks, host to egrets and blue heron.
 You might even see a bald eagle!
-Soft shell clams, better known as “steamers,” hardshell clams, as well as razor clams can be found in the tidal flats, and can be harvested with a permit between November 1ts and May 31st.
+Soft shell clams, better known as “steamers,” hardshell clams, as well as razor clams can be found in the tidal flats, and can be harvested with a permit, in season.

 Trail Description